Automotive Workshop Practices

-This is a Fees Free Training Scheme, that meets Dual Enrolment, Trades Academy funding criteria.
-Therefore, there is no cost to the school or the student when participating in the course.
-The Training Program aims to improve the transition of students from school to work or tertiary education by providing a wider range of learning opportunities, making better use of the education network to create a clear pathway from school to work and/or study.
+This is a Fees Free Micro-credential qualification, that meets Dual Enrolment funding criteria, this means there is no cost to the school or the student when participating in the Trades Academy course.
+Our Training Program aims to improve the transition of students from school to work or into tertiary education by providing a wider range of learning opportunities, making better use of the education network to create a clear pathway from school to work and/or study.
 As the training provider, we work in partnership with schools and employers to transition students to employment based tertiary education.

 Enrolment is open to year 11-13 students, currently enrolled at a state secondary school and working towards level 1, 2 or 3 NCEA.
-At the time students commence the training scheme, they must not concurrently be enrolled in another formal secondary-tertiary programme.
-Due to the nature of the work involved, students must have high literacy and numeracy skills and would preferably hold a motor vehicle driver’s licence.
+At the time students commence the training scheme, they must NOT be concurrently enrolled in another formal secondary-tertiary program.
+Due to the nature of the work involved, students must have high literacy and numeracy skills and would preferably hold a motor vehicle driver’s license.

-We have created this training scheme to primarily benefit year 12 & 13 students who are interested in a career in the automotive industry and are intending to leave school at the completion of the course.
-The programme will meet both the student’s and future employer’s requirements by giving them base knowledge and experience in the automotive trades.
-If the student requires extra learning support, this should be noted on the Training Application Form, so that we can implement appropriate resources and support to assist them.
-We aspire to motivate students to keep learning by making the course content relevant, to raise the student’s achievement of NCEA level 2 or 3 and to give them a clear pathway to employment.
+We have created this micro-credential to primarily benefit year 12 & 13 students who are interested in a career in the automotive industry and are intending to leave school at the completion of the course.
+The program will meet both the student’s and future employer’s requirements by giving learners base knowledge and experience in the automotive trades.
+If the learner requires extra learning support, this should be noted on the Training Application Form, so we can implement appropriate resources to assist them.
+We aspire to motivate and engage students to keep them learning by making the course content relevant, this is to raise the student’s achievement of NCEA level 2 or 3 and to give the learner a clear pathway to employment.

-The training scheme would greatly benefit those students who have previously attended a STAR and/or Gateway automotive course as these students have already had some experience in the field and are familiar with the learning environment.
-This will help ensure their transition into the training scheme and then onto employment will be smooth.
+The Dual Enrolment program would greatly benefit those students who have previously attended a STAR and/or Gateway automotive course as these students will have gained some experience in the field.
+This will help ensure their transition into the micro-credential programme and then onto employment will be smooth.

 How it works:

-The training scheme, including work experience, will be delivered over 40 weeks – beginning week 1 of term 1 and will run concurrently with the school terms.
-It will run on Thursdays and Fridays at Avon City Ford Training Services Training Facility.
+The Dual Enrolment program, including work experience, will be delivered over 39 weeks – beginning week 2 of Term One and will run concurrently with the school terms.
+It will run on Thursdays and Fridays at Avon City Training Services, Training Facility.
 The course runs from 8.30am – 2.30pm with a 15-minute morning tea break and a half hour lunch break at 12pm.
-Over these two days, students will be working through the theory and practical components of the training scheme.
-All learning is done during the training scheme’s set hours onsite, therefore no extramural learning
+Over these two days, students will be working through the theory and practical components of the training program all learning is done during the set hours, onsite, therefore no extramural learning is anticipated.

-During the work experience component, the hours of work will be negotiated with the employer, however, the minimum time on site will be 5.5hrs - as per a normal class day.
-The 43-credit training scheme is comprised of 25 practical credits & 18 theory credits.
-The cost of the student’s travel from home to the dealership and return will be covered by the Trades Academy Funding.
-The training scheme allows for flexibility for school exam timetables later in the year.
-Tutors will
+During the work experience component, the hours of work will be negotiated with the employer, the minimum time on site will be 8hrs - as per a normal working day.
+The 39-credit Micro-credential is comprised of 21 practical credits & 18 theory credits.
+The cost of the student’s travel from home to the dealership and return will be covered by the Dual Enrolment, (Trades Academy Funding).
+The training program allows for flexibility for school exam timetables during the year.

 Expectations of Students